marshyski/pal/README.md

 curl -sk -H'X-Monitor-System: q1w2e3r4t5' 'https://127.0.0.1:8443/v1/pal/run/monitor/system'
 ```

 All actions can be defined in one file, or split into multiple `.yml` files.
-The `-d` CLI argument tells the program what directory to verify valid action yml files.
+The `-d` CLI argument tells the program what directory to verify action yml files.

 **For more complete examples, see:** [https://github.com/marshyski/pal/tree/main/test](https://github.com/marshyski/pal/tree/main/test)